Leneord1/SWE4713_Group1_SPR2026/README.md

 ~~~
 ## Github Rules
 ~~~
-Once the workflows are setup, upload the code to your repository, wait for the tests to complete.
+Upload the code to your branch, wait for the tests to complete.
 If they have passed, merge to develop.
 ~~~